 - Resist getting further into debt whenever possible.
 Try to save up the money to make most of your purchases with cash or a debit card.
 This may mean not putting every excess dollar you have against your credit cards.
 And while this may not seem intuitive at first, it can be very important.
 Because debt reduction can be a long process, you are likely to incur unexpected large expenses during that time: new tires on the car, roof repairs, etc. Making sure you have emergency funds on hand to address those concerns while you are paying down debt can help you avoid discouraging setbacks.

 - Carefully evaluate interest-free purchase offers.
 This again is typically borrowing from future earnings, and, even though it is interest-free, it is still debt that you will owe.
 There can also be significant interest penalties if the amount borrowed is not paid in full by the end of the promotional period.

 Depending on how much debt you have, it may take quite a few years to pay off all of your debt.
 Do not get discouraged if your progress is slow initially.
 Keep focused on your goals and your long-term financial health.
 As you get raises in your pay and begin to pay off some of your debt, you will be able to allocate more toward paying off the remaining debt and your progress will accelerate.

 It is a liberating feeling to be “debt free.”
 Once people achieve this (all too often) unique position, progress toward their other financial goals begins to accelerate as well.
-Developing a plan to reduce and ultimately eliminate your debt so that you will no longer have to pay interest to financial and retail institutions is critical to over-all financial health.
-This will allow you to keep more of your hard-earned money year-over-year and to concentrate on your goals and priorities, rather than the chains of debt that may be tying you down today.
+Developing a plan to reduce and ultimately eliminate your debt so that you will no longer have to pay interest to financial and retail institutions is critical to overall financial health.